 - Sign and date page 3 and include a check or money order for $500 made payable to the Kentucky Board of Licensure.
 All fees are non-refundable.
 If you prefer to pay this fee with a credit card, please call our office at (502) 573-2680.

 - Mail application and fee to the Kentucky State Board of Licensure for Professional Engineers & Land Surveyors, 160 Democrat Drive, Frankfort, KY 40601.

-The applicant must complete eight (8) professional development hours for each reporting period since the license expired or was placed in inactive or retired status, up to a maximum of thirty-two (32) hours including compliance with the requirements for courses in professional ethics and standards of practice.
-See 201 KAR 18:192 for further information.
+The applicant must complete sixteen (16) professional development hours for each reporting period since the license expired or was placed in inactive or retired status, up to a maximum of thirty-two (32) hours including compliance with the requirements for courses in professional ethics and standards of practice.
+See 201 KAR 18 192 (PDF 129KB).pdf for further information.

 Please be aware that your company will also need a Business Entity Permit unless you are practicing in your own name.

 2. Complete the Surveying Affidavit.